 - Insure that potential buyers are notified that property is in a flood area.

-A property owner can build in a flood plain, but will need to complete the Floodplain Development Permit Application, to include a flood proof plan.
+Extreme restrictions apply when building in a flood plain.
+Applicants will need to complete the Floodplain Development Permit Application, to include a flood proof plan.
 The property can also be built up with fill and the soil compacted to rise above the flood plain.
 The GIS system will also show elevation.
-A map amendment can also be completed, in an effort to remove property from the flood plain, as the last FEMA mapping expanded the floodplain area into land which was not in the floodplain in the past.
+A map amendment can also be completed, in an effort to remove property from the flood plain.
+Flood Plain is developed by FEMA and is currently under a major revision of the entire county.

 Geographic Information System (GIS)